Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 When an orchestration is executed, the Orchestrator reliably enqueues activity messages which will be dequeued and processed by an associated activity executor.
 The executor delegates to an `ActivityProcessor` to process the message.
-The Orchestrator is responsible for handling system reliability, context persistence, recovery, and activity coordination.
+The Orchestrator is responsible for handling system reliability, context persistence, and recovery.

 An `ActivityProcessor` is an extensibility point for integrating technologies such as Terraform or custom operations code into the orchestration process.
 For example, a Terraform processor would gather input data associated with the